Roman Catholic Diocese of Noli: History

+Joining of neighbors

 In 1710, the city of Noli had a population of c.
 1100.
 In 1737, the population of the city had risen to c.
 1300 persons.

 On 8 December 1820, with the bull "Dominici Gregis", Pope Pius VII joined the diocese of Savona and the diocese of Noli in one bishop, aeque personaliter under the title "Savonensis et Naulensis."
 He cited as justification the small number of faithful and the diocese of Noli's inadequate income.

+Diocesan reorganization of 1986

+The Second Vatican Council (1962–1965), in order to ensure that all Catholics received proper spiritual attention, decreed the reorganization of the diocesan structure of Italy and the consolidation of small and struggling dioceses.
+It also recommended the abolition of anomalous units such as exempt territorial prelatures.

+On 18 February 1984, the Vatican and the Italian State signed a new and revised concordat.
+Based on the revisions, a set of Normae was issued on 15 November 1984, which was accompanied in the next year, on 3 June 1985, by enabling legislation.
+According to the agreement, the practice of having one bishop govern two separate dioceses at the same time, aeque personaliter, was abolished.
+Instead, the Vatican continued consultations which had begun under Pope John XXIII for the merging of small dioceses, especially those with personnel and financial problems, into one combined diocese.

 On 30 September 1986, Pope John Paul II ordered that the dioceses of Savona and Noli be merged into one diocese with one bishop, with the Latin title "Dioecesis Savonensis-Naulensis".
 The seat of the diocese was to be in Savona, whose cathedral was to serve as the cathedral of the merged diocese.
 The cathedral in Noli was to have the honorary title of "co-cathedral"; the Chapter of Noli was to be a Capitulum Concathedralis.
 There was to be only one diocesan Tribunal, in Savona, and likewise one seminary, one College of Consultors, and one Priests' Council.
 The territory of the new diocese was to include the territory of the suppressed diocese.
 The new diocese was a suffragan of the archdiocese of Genoa.